 - d.
 A staff of nurses, and nurse practitioners with experience in the care of chronically ill patients and their families. - e.
 Contractual agreements with consultants who have expertise in blood banking and are capable of meeting the unique needs of transplant patients on a long term basis. - f.
 Nutritionists with expertise in the nutritional needs of transplant patients. - g.
 Respiratory therapists with expertise in the needs of transplant patients. - h.
-Social workers, psychologists, psychiatrists, and other individuals skilled in performing comprehensive psychological assessments, counselling patients, and families of patients, providing assistance with financial arrangements, and making arrangements for use of community resources. - C. Hospitals with heart transplantation programs must submit data (the total number of heart transplants which occurred in each month of the quarter) to the Agency or its designee, within 45 days after the end of each calendar quarter, pursuant to 59C-1.044(5), F.A.C. - D. Hospitals providing heart transplantation services must have the following personnel and services pursuant to 59C-1.044(6), F.A.C. - a.
-A board-certified or board eligible adult cardiologist; or, in the case of a pediatric heart transplantation program, a board-certified or board eligible pediatric cardiologist. - b.
-An anesthesiologist experienced in both open heart surgery and heart transplantation. - c.
-A one bed isolation room in an age-appropriate intensive care unit. - E. Hospitals with heart and lung transplantation programs must be a teaching or research hospital with training programs relevant to heart and lung transplantation programs and have established interactive programs of basic and applied research in organ failure, transplantation, immunoregulatory responses, and related biologyies and programs pursuant to 59C-1.044(10) F.A.C.
+Social workers, psychologists, psychiatrists, and other individuals skilled in performing comprehensive psychological assessments, counselling patients, and families of patients, providing assistance with financial arrangements, and making arrangements for use of community resources. - C. Hospitals providing lung, heart and lung, pancreas and islet cells, and/or intestines transplantation programs must submit data (the total number of transplants by organ type which occurred in each month of the quarter) to the Agency or its designee, within 45 days after the end of each calendar quarter, pursuant to 59C-1.044(5), F.A.C. - D. Hospitals providing lung, heart and lung, pancreas and islet cells, and/or intestines transplantation services must be a teaching or research hospital with training programs relevant to the type of organ transplantation program proposed to be established pursuant to 59C-1.044(10)(a), F.A.C. - E. Hospitals providing lung, heart and lung, pancreas and islet cells, and/or intestines transplantation programs must have established interactive programs of basic and applied research in organ failure, transplantation, immunoregulatory responses, and related biology pursuant to 59C-1.044(10)(b), F.A.C.